List of transgender people

-Transgender people are individuals who identify as a gender that differs from the one associated with their sex assignment.
+Transgender people are individuals who identify as a gender that differs from their sex assigned at birth.
 In some non-Western, ancient or medieval societies, transgender people may be seen as a different gender entirely, and there may be a separate category for them that is different from the binary of 'man' or 'woman'.
 These people might be described collectively as occupying a third gender role.
 These cultures may have traditional social and ceremonial roles for third gender people, which are different from men's or women's roles and social spaces.

 While cross-dressing is not synonymous with being transgender, some of the persons listed here crossdressed during wartime for various purposes.
+Some of those listed here are on the lists for non-binary people or non-binary writers, only those individuals who have been identified, through reliable sources, as non-binary and transgender, are included on this page.